GA-NIFS: An extremely nitrogen-loud and chemically stratified galaxy at $z\sim 5.55$: Discussion

 The time scale of the enrichment, on the other hand, is closely related to the rate of the occurrence of the nitrogen loudness.
-The resulting N/O from WR star enrichment, for example, would rapidly drop $\sim 10^{6.5}$ yr after an initial burst of star formation, which can be extended to $\sim 10^{6.9}$ yr if direct collapse of massive WR stars is considered to suppress the enrichment from CCNe \citep{limongi2018,watanabe2024}.
-The AGB enrichment, on the other hand, tends to build up gradually $\sim 10^8 - 10^{9}$ yr after an initial burst of star formation, although the first AGB develops as early as 40 Myr after the onset of star formation.
+The resulting N/O from WR star enrichment, for example, would rapidly drop $\sim 10^{6.5}$ yr after an initial burst of star formation, which can be extended to $\sim 10^{6.9}$ yr if direct collapse of massive WR stars is considered to suppress the enrichment from CCSNe \citep{limongi2018,watanabe2024}. \redtxt{Still, we note that binary evolution can further extend the WR phase \citep{eldridge2009} and its impact on the chemical enrichment remains to be investigated in chemical evolution models.} The AGB enrichment, on the other hand, tends to build up gradually $\sim 10^8 - 10^{9}$ yr after an initial burst of star formation, although the first AGB develops as early as 40 Myr after the onset of star formation.
 Due to the potential presence of the AGN continuum, the star-formation history (SFH) of GS\_3073 cannot be well constrained.
 The only time constraint is the age of the Universe at $z=5.55$, which is $\sim 10^9$ yr after the Big Bang, compatible with all aforementioned scenarios.
-Still, since there are no WR features detected in the spectrum of GS\_3073, the plausible timing for the enrichment scenario with WR stars would be very strict in order to pass the WR phase while still being ahead of the subsequent CCSNe enrichment that lowers the overall N/O.
+Still, \redtxt{without binary evolution,} the plausible timing for the enrichment scenario with WR stars might be strict in order \redtxt{have the WR wind enrichment} while still being ahead of the subsequent CCSNe enrichment that lowers the overall N/O.

 Since GS\_3073 is a confirmed Type-1 AGN at a high redshift, its chemical abundance pattern might provide new clues also for the puzzling class of nitrogen-loud AGNs.
 It remains a matter of debate whether the nitrogen-loud quasars are overall chemically enriched with high oxygen abundances as well, or whether they are particularly enriched only in nitrogen \citep{araki2012,batra2014,jiang2008,matsuoka2011,matsuoka2017}.
-Similarly, whether the enrichment is limited to a small region surrounding the AGN, or rather occurs galaxy-wide, remains an open question. \citep{collin1999,baldwin2003,wang2011,araki2012}.
-It is noteworthy that AGN activity is not necessary directly related to the nitrogen enrichment in nitrogen-loud galaxies, but it could be the key to revealing nitrogen-loud regions due to the high luminosities of AGNs \citep{baldwin2003}.
+Similarly, whether the enrichment is limited to a small region surrounding the AGN, or rather occurs galaxy-wide, remains an open question. \redtxt{\citep{collin1999,baldwin2003,wang2011,araki2012,cantiello2021,huang_agndiscsf_2023}.} It is noteworthy that AGN activity is not necessary directly related to the nitrogen enrichment in nitrogen-loud galaxies, but it could be the key to revealing nitrogen-loud regions due to the high luminosities of AGNs \citep{baldwin2003}.